Project-escape/protype-1/README.md

 1. Create a New Folder
 2. Clone this repo there
 3. unzip the assests i emailed you guys.
-4. copy and paste the assests in the clone repo folder.

 Your file structure should be like , the screenshot below.